coda-platform/aidbox-notebook-scripts/README.md

 Scripts for creating User with "Developer" role.

 ### 3.Create Client
-Scripts for creating Bulk Clent for data loading in Aidbox.
+Scripts for creating Bulk Client in Aidbox.

 ### 4.Delete Resources
 Scripts for deleting a resource or all the resources of a specific type.